awsdocs/amazon-chime-administration-guide/doc_source/security_iam_service-with-iam.md

 ### Service\-linked roles<a name="security_iam_service-with-iam-roles-service-linked"></a>

-[Service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role) allow AWS services to access resources in other services to complete an action on your behalf\.
-Service\-linked roles appear in your IAM account and are owned by the service\.
+[Service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role) allow AWS services to access resources in other services that complete actions on your behalf\.
+Service\-linked roles appear in your IAM account, and the services own the roles\.
 An IAM administrator can view but not edit the permissions for service\-linked roles\.

 Amazon Chime supports service\-linked roles\.
 For details about creating or managing Amazon Chime service\-linked roles, see [Using service\-linked roles for Amazon Chime](using-service-linked-roles.md)\.